SeqWare/seqware/seqware-distribution/docs/site/content/index.md

 started guide found in the documentation section and linked to below.</p>

 <p>
-Developers can reach the GitHub site [here](https://github.com/SeqWare/seqware).
+Developers can reach the GitHub site "<a href="https://github.com/SeqWare/seqware">here</a>".
 </p>

 <table>